Quansight-Labs/quansight-labs-site/posts/2021/10/cxx-numba-interoperability.md

-principle, one would be able to call such a C++ library function directly from Numba jitted function (using [numba.cfunc](https://numba.pydata.org/numba-doc/latest/user/cfunc.html) feature) if one would know how the C++ compiler transforms the function name internally .
+principle, one would be able to call such a C++ library function directly from Numba jitted function (using [numba.cfunc](https://numba.pydata.org/numba-doc/latest/user/cfunc.html) feature) if one would knows how the C++ compiler transforms the function name internally .
 However, the name-mangling algorithm is C++ compiler vendor dependent, and in practice, it would be hard to predict the mangled name in a portable manner.